7 surprising risk factors for hearing loss

-Some risk factors for hearing loss are understandable—think old age, excessive noise exposure, or traumatic brain injury—but other risks aren’t always so obvious.
+Some risk factors for hearing loss are understandable—think aging, excessive noise exposure, or traumatic brain injury—but other risks aren’t always so obvious.
 Here are seven unexpected risk factors for hearing loss that may surprise you:

 Several studies published in the last few years have strongly linked sleep apnea to hearing loss.
 Medical professionals aren’t entirely sure why those with sleep apnea are more prone to hearing loss, but they believe it’s because the condition reduces blood supply to the inner ear, an intricate system which depends on oxygen to properly process sound.
 It's also possible that years of loud snoring could damage hearing.